 Before workplace violence was in our day-to-day vernacular, my father lost his life when he and former site supervisor Paul Bryant were working inside an industrial facility in 1992.
 They both were gunned down by an employee who was disgruntled over a job transfer.
 I chose to honor my father’s legacy by continuing in his footsteps to serve and secure my community and mentor the next generation of security leaders.

 Join me in celebrating the fourth annual National Security Officer Appreciation Week observed September 16-22.
 At Allied Universal, we have many heroes among our ranks.
 A few recent examples:

 Security professionals are vigilant, responsive and dedicated to maintaining safe and secure environments.
-Whether they are opening doors for guests, giving CPR, reporting suspicious behavior, controlling access or preventing crimes, these men and women help keep our homes, communities, and workplaces safe and secure.
+Whether they are opening doors for guests, giving CPR, reporting suspicious behavior, controlling access or preventing crimes, these men and women help keep our homes, communities and workplaces safe and secure.
 For acting as our first line of defense in many situations, they deserve our respect and appreciation during National Security Officer Appreciation Week and throughout the year.

 Gratitude also is due to the leading private security contractors and national security organizations, including ASIS International, National Association of Security Companies (NASCO) and state and federal agencies, who are working together to create legislation and best practices for the industry.
 This signifies the importance and value of the security officer.
 Let’s join them by showing appreciation to security officers everywhere and by recognizing that they are committed to our safety and deserve our respect and admiration—as I aspire to do daily through my service to the profession in honor of my father and his coworker.

-Ron Rabena is Chief Administrative Officer, East Division, for Allied Universal.
+About the author: Ron Rabena is Chief Administrative Officer, East Division, for Allied Universal.